 With constant streams of data emerging from the Internet of Things, video, artificial intelligence and more, up to 463 exabytes of data is expected to be generated by each person, each day by 2025.
 How data is accessed and interacted with is constantly changing, causing a real impact on the processing and storage of that data.
-In just a few years, it’s predicted that global data storage will exceed 200 zettabytes of which half will be stored in the cloud.
+In just a few years, it’s predicted that global data storage will exceed 200 zettabytes of which half will be stored in the cloud according to Cybersecurity Ventures.

 This presents a unique challenge for hyperscale data centre storage infrastructure.
 According to Seagate, cloud data centres choose mass-capacity hard disk drives (HDDs) to store 90% of their exabytes.
 Typically found in a 3.5-inch form factor, HDDs are a tried and tested technology which continues to offer data centre operators cost-effective storage at scale.
 Current top-of-the-range units provide 20 TB capacity, but this is expected to reach >120TB by the end of the decade.